bdsp-core/bdsp-core.github.io/_pages/quotes.md

 >
 > **-- _Aleksandr Solzhenitsyn, "Godlessness: the First Step to the Gulag", Templeton Address, 1983_**

+> "Yes, indeed there are.
+Well, I will keep you in front of me.
+You will feel the wind, but not too much.
+I shall only want one arm to take care of you; the other will be quite enough to sink the ship."
+>
+> "Oh, dear North Wind! how can you talk so?"
+>
+> "My dear boy, I never talk; I always mean what I say."
+>
+> "Then you do mean to sink the ship with the other hand?"
+>
+> "Yes."
+>
+> "It's not like you."
+>
+> "How do you know that?"
+>
+> "Quite easily.
+Here you are taking care of a poor little boy with one arm, and there you are sinking a ship with the other.
+It can't be like you."
+>
+> "Ah! but which is me?
+I can't be two mes, you know."
+>
+> "No. Nobody can be two mes."
+>
+> "Well, which me is me?"
+>
+> "Now I must think.
+There looks to be two."
+>
+> "Yes.
+That's the very point.--You can't be knowing the thing you don't know, can you?"
+>
+> "No."
+>
+> "Which me do you know?"
+>
+> "The kindest, goodest, best me in the world," answered Diamond, clinging to North Wind.
+>
+> "Why am I good to you?"
+>
+> "I don't know."
+>
+> "Have you ever done anything for me?"
+>
+> "No."
+>
+> "Then I must be good to you because I choose to be good to you."
+>
+> "Yes."
+>
+> "Why should I choose?"
+>
+> "Because--because--because you like."
+>
+> "Why should I like to be good to you?"
+>
+> "I don't know, except it be because it's good to be good to me."
+>
+> "That's just it; I am good to you because I like to be good."
+>
+> "Then why shouldn't you be good to other people as well as to me?"
+>
+> "That's just what I don't know.
+Why shouldn't I?"
+>
+> "I don't know either.
+Then why shouldn't you?"
+>
+> "Because I am."
+>
+> "There it is again," said Diamond.
+"I don't see that you are.
+It looks quite the other thing."
+>
+> "Well, but listen to me, Diamond.
+You know the one me, you say, and that is good."
+>
+> "Yes."
+>
+> "Do you know the other me as well?"
+>
+> "No. I can't.
+I shouldn't like to."
+>
+> "There it is.
+You don't know the other me.
+You are sure of one of them?"
+>
+> "Yes."
+>
+> "And you are sure there can't be two mes?"
+>
+> "Yes."
+>
+> "Then the me you don't know must be the same as the me you do know,-- else there would be two mes?"
+>
+> "Yes."
+>
+> "Then the other me you don't know must be as kind as the me you do know?"
+>
+> "Yes."
+>
+> "Besides, I tell you that it is so, only it doesn't look like it.
+That I confess freely.
+Have you anything more to object?"
+>
+> "No, no, dear North Wind; I am quite satisfied."
+>
+> "Then I will tell you something you might object.
+You might say that the me you know is like the other me, and that I am cruel all through."
+>
+> "I know that can't be, because you are so kind."
+>
+> "But that kindness might be only a pretence for the sake of being more cruel afterwards."
+>
+> Diamond clung to her tighter than ever, crying--
+>
+> "No, no, dear North Wind; I can't believe that.
+I don't believe it.
+I won't believe it.
+That would kill me.
+I love you, and you must love me, else how did I come to love you?
+How could you know how to put on such a beautiful face if you did not love me and the rest?
+No. You may sink as many ships as you like, and I won't say another word.
+I can't say I shall like to see it, you know."
+>
+> "That's quite another thing," said North Wind; and as she spoke she gave one spring from the roof of the hay-loft, and rushed up into the clouds, with Diamond on her left arm close to her heart.
+And as if the clouds knew she had come, they burst into a fresh jubilation of thunderous light...
+>
+> **-- _George MacDonald, At the Back of the North Wind_**

 [Back to Top](#  )

 ### Meaning